simon-stahlberg/mimir/experiments/github/README.md

 | Powerlifted       |            x |               x |                x |
 | Mimir-lifted      |          255 |            2340 |             1619 |

 The observations remain almost identical to the 30 minutes experiment.
+The gaps between grounded planners planners starts to diminish, indicating that memory becomes less problematic.
+For lifted planners, the gap remains significant.

 ## 7. Conclusions